 - Legal and regulatory requirements

-Devices or media containing private-restricted or highly restricted information must be physically destroyed or the information must be destroyed, deleted or overwritten using tools or techniques to make the original information non-retrievable.
+Devices or media containing private-restricted or private-highly restricted information must be physically destroyed or the information must be destroyed, deleted or overwritten using tools or techniques to make the original information non-retrievable.
 Overwriting should at least consist of a single pass with an industry standard and validated media sanitization tool supporting overwriting with all zeroes or all ones.
 Follow the industry-accepted methods for the media.

 The procedures for secure disposal of media containing sensitive information should be commensurate with the sensitivity of that information and its related risk. (e.g., with increased risk associated with loss of the data, the media should be physically destroyed).
 If the data classification is unknown, at a minimum you should consider the data classification as private-restricted.